rtmigo/dmk_py/README.md

 Secret name makes possible to identify data fragments associated with particular entry and decrypt it.
-It reveals nothing about other entries, even whether they exist.
+It reveals nothing about other entries.
 The rest of the data is always a dark matter.